vegaprotocol/documentation/docs/node-operators/rewards.md

 ## How rewards work

-Rewards are calculated based on multiple factors, including the type of validating node and staked amount.
+Rewards are calculated based on multiple factors, including the type of validator node and staked amount.
 [Read more about rewards](../concepts/vega-chain#rewards).